 The PCF based service authorization and provisioning as defined in TS 23.287 [5] are used as baseline for this solution.

+The general description on the parameters for V2X communication over PC5 as defined in clause 5.5.1 of TS 23.287 [5] is reused with the following differences:

+- replace V2X communication over PC5 with ProSe Direct Discovery/ProSe Direct Communication.

+- replace V2X Application Server with ProSe Application Server.

+- replace V1 reference point with PC1 reference point.

 6.17.2 Procedures